chamkank/downtime-twitter-bot/README.md

 # Setup & Usage

+Requires that Python & tweepy are installed.
+Prior to usage, fill in the following values for the labelled constants in `bot.py`:

 - Twitter app authentication details (if you don't have any you can register at [Twitter Developers](https://apps.twitter.com/)):
   - *CONSUMER_KEY*